eye-division/rosa-prod-site/_projects/multi-camera-phonetablet-live-and-recorded-filming-fo-social-media.md

 highlight: false
 past: false
 description: >-
-  Our media coverage of arts and events offers a very contemporary opportunity to publish video content live, using phones, tablets and mobile software technologies.
+  For Carnival of Animals with Exeter RAMM Museum and Shademakers UK, and at other events, our media coverage of arts and events offers a very contemporary opportunity to publish video content live, using phones, tablets and mobile software technologies.
 We work with partners and clients who present arts and other live events to produce live or recorded multi camera or single camera coverage of events for publishing online.
 project_date: 2016-07-01 00:00:00
 project_to_date: 2018-10-16 00:00:00
 main_image_path: /uploads/film 1 IMG_4691.JPG